fabianrios/gatsbycitapress/content/books/an-immortal-book-selected-writings-by-sui-sin-far/index.md

   journalism, literature, and feminism.
 A master at developing characters and rendering place, she grappled with themes of identity, race, class, gender, sexuality, and politics in ways that still resonate today."'
+foreword: >-
+  <p>Foreword: Victoria Namkung is a novelist, journalist, and speaker based in
+  Los Angeles, CA.</p>

+  <p>Cover: Shuhua Xiong is an interdisciplinary artist from Shanghai, now based in Queens, New York.</p>
+published: true
 ---
 ## FOREWORD